Danube Cycling Path – The Ultimate Guide

 Hence the Danube course runs in Germany, Austria, Slovakia, Bratislava, Hungary, Croatia, Serbia, Romania, and Bulgaria.
 Near the Ukrainian border plunges into the Black Sea, here the wonderful mouth of the Danube has been recognized World Heritage Site by UNESCO.

-The Danube has been one of the most important connection for goods and people for centuries.
+The Danube has been one of the most important connections for goods and people for centuries.
 Near the mouth, where the river widens considerably, is also traveled by ocean-going ships.
 In the 1990s, thanks to the construction of a canal connecting the Rhine, in Germany, it became possible to sail the river from the Black Sea to the Netherlands, on the North Sea.

-Climate along the Danube cycle route
+The climate along the Danube cycle route

 The southwestern part, which once passed through the former Yugoslavia, gets a Mediterranean climate.
-The Alps to the west, the Dinaric-Balkan mountain ranges to the south and the Carpathian mountain bow in the eastern-center are distinctive morphological and climatic regions and barriers.
+The Alps to the west, the Dinaric-Balkan mountain ranges to the south and the Carpathian mountain bow in the eastern center are distinctive morphological and climatic regions and barriers.

-These mountain ranges receive the highest annual rainfall (1,000-3,200 mm per year) while the internal and external basins (Vienna basin, Pannonian basin, Romanian plain and Prut), the lowlands of Czech Moravia and the delta region are very dry (350-600 mm per year).
+These mountain ranges receive the highest annual rainfall (1,000-3,200 mm per year) while the internal and external basins (Vienna basin, Pannonian basin, Romanian plain, and Prut), the lowlands of Czech Moravia ,and the delta region are very dry (350-600 mm per year).

 From 50 to 70 days of annual snowfalls are recorded at high altitudes in the Alps and the Carpathians, while the plains have only 1-3 days/year (from http://www.undp-drp.org).